It's that special time of the year as Pride in London dominates the gay scene in the capital.

 The Pride in London Parade provides a platform for every part of London's LGBT+ community to raise awareness of LGBT+ issues and campaign

 for the freedoms that will allow us to live our lives on a genuinely equal footing.
 It gives us a chance to be visible and speak loudly

 to the rest of the world about what we have achieved, how far we have come and what is still needed.

 London is not only the capital of the United Kingdom but it's the perfect city for the gay visitor, with more than 130 gay venues!
 Daunted?

-I've travelled from San Fran to Gran Can, from Moscow to Glasgow, but I'd have to
+I've travelled from San Fran to Gran Can, from Beijing to Berlin, but I'd have to

-say that London's gay scene is about as big and cosmopolitan as it gets.
+say that London's gay scene is about as big and cosmopolitan as it is possible to get.

 I should also add that I've seen the capital's gay epicentre increasingly focus

 on Soho over the last decade, to the detriment of other previously thriving satellite